ayatmustafa/categoriz-phone-number/README.md

 - PhoneController which is contain filter with country and stat  method
 - CountryService which contain all logic about countries in task
 - phoneService which also contain logic about get get phone numbers and make filtration on it
-- PhoneNumberService this service using when we need to make process on single phone number
+- PhoneNumberService this service used when we need to make process on single phone number